silviot/edx-platform-wiki/Bulk-Email.md

 ![Resulting message](image/bulkemail-footer.png)

+Any SMTP server may be specified for the email backend settings.
 We use Amazon SES to send our mails.
 We have SES configured to sign messages on our behalf using DKIM to reduce the likelihood that they will be treated by spam by the receiver.
-Not the signature in the following screenshot.
+Note the signature in the following screenshot.
+See [here](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/dkim.html) for more information.

 ![Message signing](image/bulkemail-dkim.png)

 ## Optouts

 Users have the option to opt out of course specific emails in the user dashboard through an Email Settings link for each course.
+If they chose to do so, they will not receive emails sent by the instructor for the course.

 ![Optout UI](image/bulkemail-optout.png)